eliezergarbin/Xadrez-Console/README.md

 After merging your receipt request to done, you can delete a branch from yours.

+## :memo: License

+This project is under the MIT license.
+See the [LICENSE](https://github.com/EliezerGarbin/NLW01-Booster/blob/master/LICENSE) for details.

 Made with by Eliézer Garbin :wave: [Get in touch!](https://www.linkedin.com/in/eliezergarbin/)

 [csharp]: https://docs.microsoft.com/pt-br/dotnet/csharp/